Kirkton History, Family Crest & Coats of Arms

 Early Origins of the Kirkton family

 Important Dates for the Kirkton family

 This web page shows only a small excerpt of our Kirkton research.
-Another 296 words (21 lines of text) covering the years 1270, 1296, 1466, 1620, 1699, 1674 and 1676 are included under the topic Early Kirkton History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1270, 1296, 1466, 1620, 1699, 1674 and 1676 are included under the topic Early Kirkton History in all our PDF Extended History products and printed products wherever possible.

 Kirkton Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Kirkton include Kirton, Kirkton, Kirtman and others.

 Early Notables of the Kirkton family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Kirkton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kirkton family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Kirkton or a variant listed above: Phillip and Sarah Kirton settled in Barbados in 1680 with their servants; William Kirton settled in Barbados in 1673; Anthony Kirton settled in New England
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Kirkton or a variant listed above: Phillip and Sarah Kirton settled in Barbados in 1680 with their servants; William Kirton settled in Barbados in 1673; Anthony Kirton settled in New England in 1769..

 Contemporary Notables of the name Kirkton (post 1700)